Zim2erman2/angular-mw741u/TUTORIAL.md

 ### Requirments

-- Hardware: PC with NVIDIA Titan G
+- Hardware: PC with NVIDIA Titan GPU.
+For large resolution images, you need NVIDIA Tesla